smok-serwis/tempsdb/README.md

 ## v0.5

+* both `Database` and `TimeSeries` destructor will close and emit a warning if the user forgot to
 * if page_size is default, it won't be written as part of the metadata
 * added support for per-series metadata
 * following additions to `TimeSeries`: